iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Appearences of Contraction Operators.md

 \end{aligned}
 $$

-And by the fact that $\beta > 0$ for any strongly convex functions, the above fixed point iterations on the resolvent of subgradient is a contraction and it will converge to a unique minimum by Banach Contraction Theorems in metric space.
+And by the fact that $\beta > 0$ for any strongly convex functions, the above fixed point iterations on the resolvent of subgradient is a contraction and it will converge to a unique minimum from Banach Contraction Theorems in metric space.

 **References**:

 Prof Wang's Math 328 class, lecture 5.